 The Department and the Rockefeller Foundation’s Mexican Program

 Dr. J.G.
 ‘Dutch’ Harrar (Ph.D.
 1935), a Stakman protégé, becomes the on-site leader of the Mexican Program.
 He resigns as Head of Plant Pathology at Washington State University and moves to Mexico.
 Harrar is charismatic, intelligent, persuasive and speaks fluent Spanish.
 He is an exceptional leader.
-In the decades that follow the Mexican Program will involve many more Minnesota Plant Pathology alums, faculty, adjunct faculty, students and friends.
-In addition, many Mexican and Latin American students from and related to the Mexican Program will receive their Plant Pathology educations and advanced degrees at Minnesota.
+The decades that follow the Mexican Program will involve many more Minnesota Plant Pathology alums, faculty, adjunct faculty, students and friends and many Mexican and Latin American students, from and related to the Mexican Program, will receive their Plant Pathology educations and advanced degrees at Minnesota.
 The success of the Mexican Program will enable the 20th century’s Green Revolution in agriculture and result in another Stakman protégé, Norman Borlaug (MS, 1941; Ph.D., 1942) receiving the 1970 Nobel Peace Prize.

 The brain drain - World War II (1941-1945) and the Korean War (1950 - 1953)

-Graduates like Milton Kernkamp and Thomas King return to Minnesota after WW II, but others leave before or after WW II.
-Still other students are drafted into the military for the Korean War, which is an outgrowth of WW II.
-Students involved in the Korean War will return to the United States but many will not return to the University of Minnesota.
+Graduates like Milton Kernkamp and Thomas King return to Minnesota after WW II.
+However, many students continue to get drafted into the military for the Korean War, with many eventually returning to the U.S. bt not to the University of Minnesota.